Nonparametric Identification of First-Price Auction with Unobserved Competition: A Density Discontinuity Framework: Introduction

-A second motivation stems from misspecification considerations, because the observed number of bids can be a misleading indicator of competition.
-For instance, Laffont, Ossard and Vuong (1995) consider an application where bidders are agents acting for several buyers such that the number of bids underestimates competition.
-Alternatively, some buyers may enter an auction simply to gain information, in which case their bids will be dominated and never impact the winning bid; counting these bids would overestimate competition.
-When the observed number of bids as a measure of competition is at doubt, using only winning bids provides a robust approach for identifying primitives of interests.
-Our USFS timber application illustrates the bias in estimating risk-aversion when we use the number of bids as the measure of competition as in Lu and Perrigne (2008) or Campo, Guerre, Perrigne and Vuong (2011).
-Bidders are much more likely to be risk neutral when we are agnostic about the distribution of competition.
+A second motivation stems from misspecification considerations.
+Indeed, structural estimation procedures of auctions crucially depend on the number of active buyers, which may differ from the observed number.
+For instance, Laffont, Ossard and Vuong (1995) consider an application where bidders are agents of several retail sellers, in which case the number of bids underestimates the level of competition.
+Given 11 observed bids, these authors estimate the number of active buyers to be 18, causing important changes in the estimated structural parameters.
+Alternatively, some buyers may enter an auction simply to gain information, in which case their bids would be dominated and never impact the winning bid.
+Some bidders may collude and place phantom bids in an attempt to hide their cartel memberships; counting these bids would be misleading as it does not account for collusion.
+For instance, in our application as in many other procurements, sellers can be legally constrained to stop auctions with less than three bidders in attendance.
+In this case, two buyers may be tempted to contact a third to submit a cover bid but ultimately allow the auction to go through.
+Econometric methods that check the effectiveness of bidder attendance can be a useful tool for regulators before proceeding to further possibly costly investigations.
+More generally, using only winning bids provides a robust approach for identifying primitives of interest when the truthfulness of observed bids is dubious.